-Systems are purged during brazing with Oxygen Free Nitrogen (OFN) to reduce carbon build up, thus extending component, and in turn, product life.
+Systems are purged during brazing with Oxygen Free Nitrogen (OFN) to reduce carbon build up, extending both component and product life.

 We have also invested in a comprehensive range of energy-saving technologies, from low energy lighting to speed-shut doors that conserve heat in the production area.
 Our energy-saving procedures range from minimising heating by sharing office space, to function-testing products overnight, using off-peak electricity.

 Staff are encouraged to think about sustainability at all times – to switch off equipment that’s not being used, to avoid unnecessary use of resources such as paper, to order products made from recycled materials, and so on.